Others

 Peer support is another powerful tool.
 Training individuals who have successfully managed their mental health conditions to become peer counsellors can offer relatable guidance and support to others facing similar challenges.

-5. Workplace Mental Health Programs
+• Workplace Mental Health Programs

 Given the significant amount of time people spend at work, workplaces are crucial settings for building mental health awareness.
-Employers can implement programs that promote mental well-being, such as stress management workshops, mental health days, and access to counselling services.
+Employers can implement programs that promote mental well-being, such as stress management workshops, mental health days, and access to counseling services.
 Creating a supportive work environment where mental health is openly discussed can reduce stigma and encourage employees to seek help when needed.

 Moving Forward